Today, I have a reader question.

 So now you know how to teach your dog not to jump on you, or to jump on guests, or on the random people you meet out on a walk.

 Let me know how your dog responds to this training.
-I love to publisher stories.
+I love to publish stories.

 Recommended Dog Training Courses to get your Dog to Quit Jumping